MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-wsus.md

 1. Group Policy: Specify source service for specific classes of Windows Updates

    - Path: Computer Configuration\Administrative Templates\Windows Components\Windows Update\Manage updates offered from Windows Server Update Service\

    :::image type="content" source="media/specify-update-type-sources.png" alt-text="Screenshot of the Group Policy for specifiying sources for update types":::

-2. Configuration Service Provider (CSP) Policies: **SetPolicyDrivenUpdateSourceFor[]**:
+2. Configuration Service Provider (CSP) Policies: **SetPolicyDrivenUpdateSourceFor&lt;Update Type>**:

 > [!NOTE]
 > You should configure **all** of these policies if you are using CSPs.